Introduction

 What tools are best for driving duplex nails?

-A hammer or pneumatic nail gun is recommended for driving duplex nails, as their unique design requires a strong and precise application of force.
+A hammer or pneumatic nail gun works well for driving duplex nails, as their unique design needs strong and precise force.

 Are there specific safety precautions to consider when using duplex nails?

-Yes, always wear safety goggles and gloves to protect against flying debris and sharp edges when working with duplex nails.
+Wearing safety goggles and gloves is important to protect yourself from flying debris and sharp edges while working with duplex nails.

 How do duplex nails compare to other fasteners in terms of holding strength?

-Duplex nails generally provide superior holding strength compared to standard nails due to their double-headed design, which enhances grip in temporary structures.
+Duplex nails typically offer better holding strength than standard nails because their double-headed design improves grip in temporary structures.